Frequently asked questions

 How were the layers combined to define the final land degradation layer?

-Performance, state, and trajectory (the three indicators of change in productivity) are combined following a modified version of the good practice guidance developed by the UNCCD (in section SDG Indicator 15.3.1 of this manual a table is presented).
+Performance, state, and trajectory (the three metrics of change in productivity) are combined following a modified version of the good practice guidance developed by the UNCCD (in section SDG Indicator 15.3.1 of this manual a table is presented).
 Productivity, soil carbon, and land cover chance (the three sub-indicators of SDG 15.3.1) are combined using a “one out, all out” principle.
 In other words: if there is a decline in any of the three indicators at a particular pixel, then that pixel is mapped as being “degraded”.

 Why do I see areas the data says are improving or degrading when I know they are not?